MikeStukalo/Blog/README.md

  - An \*.html copy of the notebook (better looking LaTex math)
  - /Data: A folder containing datasets.
 Usually, \*.csv files
  - /Graphs: Visualization output in \*.png format
- - /Font: Helvetica and AFL typewriter fonts
+ - /Font: Helvetica, Lato, and AFL typewriter fonts

 Please, pay attention to the Disclaimer at the end of each notebook.